Jessybrenens/Test/DRAFT/Chapter09.md

 The declaration seemed genuine, but Mira maintained her caution.
 "Why should I trust you?"

-"You shouldn't, necessarily."
-A hint of wry humor touched his expression.
+"Not like you have to," he said, a wry twist to his mouth.
 "Just as I shouldn't trust someone who infiltrated this facility under false pretenses.
 But we appear to share common goals, and neither of us can achieve them alone."

 He had a point.
 Mira needed access to systems that required his clearance level.
 And if his father truly was accelerating the timeline for expansion, they faced a more urgent deadline than Sophia had anticipated.